ericatevissen/etch-a-sketch/README.md

-# etch-a-sketch
-Etch a Sketch in JavaScript
+a previous etch-a-sketch in javascript project, remade in react